We train hearing dogs who transform deaf people’s lives

 1. We train clever dogs to help deaf people

-That’s what we do in a nutshell – we train dogs to alert deaf people to sounds they would otherwise miss – simple sounds that many people take for granted like the doorbell, alarm clock and even danger signals like the fire alarm.
-Being aware of these – thanks to a hearing dog – makes a real difference to deaf people’s lives.
+That’s what we do in a nutshell – we train dogs to alert deaf people to important and life-saving sounds they would otherwise miss – sounds that many people take for granted like the doorbell, alarm clock and even danger signals like the fire alarm.
+Being aware of these – thanks to a hearing dog – makes a real difference to deaf people’s lives, and can even save them.

 2. Hearing dogs help deaf people reconnect with life